tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CMQ/案例分享/海量数据处理案例_intl_en.md

 - **Data ingestion**
 As data collection and processing may be async in speed, to ensure stability and reliability of data write and analysis, the CMQ messaging middleware can be added as a buffer.
 - **Stream computing and offline data analysis** Collected data is analyzed in real time with Apache Storm.
-Data miming is performed through offline data analysis based on Spark.
+Data mining is performed through offline data analysis based on Spark.
 - **Data output**
 Analysis results can be persistently stored in services such as TencentDB for MySQL.